 Strike out off the beaten path to find a range of Florida adventures.
 Refine your search using the buttons, then click the maps or view categorical listings below.
 We have been seeking out the real adventures in Florida since beginning our travels in 1989.
-Use this guide or visit Florida Secrets adventures page to discover even more lesser-knowns in the state.
+Use this guide or visit Florida Secrets adventures page to discover more lesser-knowns in the state.

 |Canoe Outpost-Peace River|